Raya679/gsoc/docs/codebase.md

 - Construct API URL:

     - The base API URL is combined with the constructed parameters to form the full API URL.
 If unsupported terms are found, the function returns an error message instead of the URL.

+## Dockerization and FastAPI Integration

+As the Neurobagel query tool AI was a standalone tool,the next phase was to integrate an API and containerize the tool.
+I set up the API entrypoint using FastAPI, and since the extraction of infromation from the user query is handled by Ollama's LLMs, I built upon the Docker image provided by Ollama to extend its functionality.

+Additionally, I created detailed documentation covering various setup options for the tool, including both local and Dockerized versions.
+The documentation includes instructions for accessing the tool through  command-line guidance for server configurations.